a-jimenezc/a-jimenezc.github.io/docs/README.md

 ## [Ask the PDF](https://github.com/a-jimenezc/pdf_chat)

-* I have developed a web application that allows users to upload a PDF document and, regardless of its size, initiate a question-and-answer process.
+* I developed a web application that allows users to upload a PDF document and, regardless of its size, initiate a question-and-answer process.
 * It also generates a concise summary in a table-of-contents format as a guide and includes references to the text that the response was based on.
 * It utilizes LLaMA 2 or gpt-3.5 Turbo as its language models.
 * [**LangChain**](https://www.langchain.com/) served as the orchestration library for interfacing with the Large Language Models.
 * [**Gradio**](https://www.gradio.app/) was used to create the user interface.
 The application was deployed using **Docker** and **Cloud Run**, Google's serverless service.
 * While it was designed primarily for Spanish speakers, the application also supports responses in English.

 <div>